-For those extreme libertarians who prefer a traditional definition of freedom as pure chance (liberum arbitrium indifferentiae), we can offer free will as Popper's interplay between chance and control.
+For those extreme libertarians who prefer a traditional definition of freedom as pure chance (liberum arbitrium indifferentiae), we can offer free will as Popper's interplay between chance and control (based on Compton's simple view of "chance, then choice").
 In 1977 Popper gave the first Darwin Lecture, at Darwin College, Cambridge.
 He called it Natural Selection and the Emergence of Mind.
 In it he said he had changed his mind (a rare admission by a philosopher) about two things.
 First he now thought that natural selection was not a "tautology" that made it an unfalsifiable theory.
 Second, he had come to accept the random variation and selection of ideas as a model of free will.